terraform-linters/tflint-ruleset-aws/README.md

 ## Installation

-You can install the plugin by adding a config to `.tflint.hcl` and running `tflint --init`:
+After configuring [TFLint](https://github.com/terraform-linters/tflint/blob/master/docs/user-guide/config.md), you can install the plugin by adding a config to `.tflint.hcl` and running `tflint --init`:

 ```hcl
 plugin "aws" {